Macrix/procontel.sdk.commands/doc/Using_of_Powershell_Commands.md

+---
+Title: "Powershell"
+Weight: 8
+Description: >
+  Powershell commands
+---

-# How to use Powershell commands
+## How to use Powershell commands

 There are some commands to create and handle endpoints much easier than before.
 When these commands are executed, they will automatically add templates(c#) files to your project.